LeadWoods0902/DandD_Nightmare_Plague/Trailblazer.md

 You and your companions can move through non-magical difficult terrain without expending extra movement.
 You can also spend 1 hour to find a hidden trail that grants you and your companions advantage on Stealth checks for the next 8 hours.
 ## Level 6: Combat Preparedness

-    Description: You are adept at noticing signs of nearby dangers and preparing for them.
+You are adept at noticing signs of nearby dangers and preparing for them.

-    Mechanics: When you see a trail sign indicating the presence of a nearby beast or other creature, you gain advantage on attack rolls and saving throws against that creature for the next 24 hours.
+When you see a trail sign indicating the presence of a nearby beast or other creature, you gain advantage on attack rolls and saving throws against that creature for the next 24 hours.

-Level 9: Danger Sense
+## Level 9: Danger Sense

-    Description: Your experience with the dangers of the wild has heightened your senses.
+Your experience with the dangers of the wild has heightened your senses.

-    Mechanics: You gain advantage on Dexterity saving throws against effects you can see, such as traps and spells.
+You gain advantage on Dexterity saving throws against effects you can see, such as traps and spells.

-Level 10: Natural Warrior
+## Level 10: Natural Warrior

-    Description: Your combat skills are honed by the challenges of the wilderness.
+Your combat skills are honed by the challenges of the wilderness.

-    Mechanics: You gain an extra attack whenever you take the Attack action on your turn.
+You gain an extra attack whenever you take the Attack action on your turn.

-Level 11: Master Cartographer
+## Level 11: Master Cartographer

-    Description: Your skills in map-making are unparalleled.
+Your skills in map-making are unparalleled.

-    Mechanics: You can create detailed maps of the areas you travel through.
+You can create detailed maps of the areas you travel through.
 These maps can be used by anyone to gain advantage on Wisdom (Survival) checks in the mapped area.

-Level 13: Explorer’s Instinct
+## Level 13: Explorer’s Instinct

-    Description: Your instincts guide you away from danger and towards your goals.
+Your instincts guide you away from danger and towards your goals.

-    Mechanics: You can reroll a failed Wisdom (Survival) check.
+You can reroll a failed Wisdom (Survival) check.
 You must use the new roll.
 You can use this feature a number of times equal to your Wisdom modifier (minimum of once) and regain all expended uses after a long rest.

 Level 17: One with the Wilderness